How Much Per Square Metre Does it Cost to Build a House? | Cost Guide [2025]

 You can consider the information below to determine how much building a new home will cost:

-• Materials include building materials, flooring, tiles, fittings, and fixtures and usually makeup 40–45% of the total cost.
+• The building costs typically include materials such as building materials, flooring, tiles, fittings, and fixtures, which usually makeup 40–45% of the total cost.

-• The profit margin of a builder is typically between 15-20% of the overall project cost.
+• The profit margin of a builder is typically between 15-20% of the overall project cost, which impacts the final cost to build a new home.

 How Long Does It Take to Build a Home?